rudraxx/sdnd_abhishek/CarND-Traffic-Sign-Classifier-Project/README.md

 The code for making predictions on my final model is located in the 12th cell of the Ipython notebook.

-For the first image, the model seems to be really sure (75%) that this is a 20 kmph sign.
-The 60 kmph is third option and is down at 2 %.
+* For the first image, the model seems to be really sure (93%) that this is a Road narrows ahead sign.
+Pedestrian is a distant second with 5% probability.
+* For the third image, the prediction is really close for roadwork(52%) and pedestrian (46%).
+So we might need the ability to distinguish between the two, because both those images are relatively similar.

 Here are the plots of how the softmax output for the five images looks like.
-![!alt text][image13] " Traffic Sign 1"
+![alt text][image13] " Traffic Sign 1"

 ![!alt text][image14] " Traffic Sign 2"